 Image maker.
 Traveller.
 Writer.
 Aspiring Humanitarian.
 Mobile Photo Educator.

 Travel is a part of who I am.
 It is a part of my soul, and I believe it’s in my genes as a 1st generation Canadian with ancestry from all over the world.
-I believe in all types of travel and love solo travel as well as family and intergenerational travel.
+I believe in all types of travel and love family and intergenerational travel as well as solo travel.
 I am passionate about women venturing out and finding time to travel on her own whether to the other side of the world or in her backyard.
 I was a co-host of a weekly Twitter chat, WeGoSolo.

 - Beyond Cape Town, in the ‘Heart’ of Khayelitsha, South Africa